cse110-sp23-group19/cse110-sp23-group19/admin/meetings/041923-team-bonding-kickoff.md

 - We have finalized our contract but will reformat the document friday
 - We are keeping our original idea for the video: 10s of everyoned doing their own hobby
 - Everyone needs to send Jessie their bio for the group page or add it yourself on github (we missing two people)
+- Meeting times and logistics outlined in the contract
 - Group bonding - Amongus
 - TA hunt, WYA
 - We will be wrapping up what's not finished on Friday of this week, meeting at the Avery Library.